 Our instructors have experience working in the industry as teachers and technical professionals.
 Our instructors come from around the world and are passionate about Codely’s mission.

 Are the instructors and mentors only women?

 Though Codely is women-driven, we are not anti-men.
-We invite men who align with our vision to contribute to Codely, both as instructors and as mentors.
+We invite men who align with our vision to contribute to Codely, as instructors, speakers, and as mentors.

 How often do I meet with my mentor?